QlikDeploymentFramework/Qlik-Deployment-Framework-Cloud/README.md

 # Qlik-Deployment-Framework (QDF) for Qlik Cloud (v.1.8 alfa)
 These scripts are speciffic for Qlik Cloud, meaning that you can not run Qlik Sense desktop, QlikView or Qlik Sense server together with these scripts.
+Qlik Cloud spaces can be used as containers as well as clasic containers stored under external storage that is  mapped as a drive in Qlik Cloud.

 This is an early alfa with several bugs and limitations in Qlik Cloud.
 Use standard QDF containers and replace the scripts whith these.
 All QDF functions are loaded in during initiation but not all of functions are tested to work with Qlik Cloud.

-* Shared container is a must and need to be mapped within the Qlik Sense reload script, as seen below:
+* **A Shared container containing is a must** containing Qlik clud script version and stored under external storage.
+This container is need to initiate QDF using Qlik Sense reload script, as seen below:
     - `SET vG.SharedBasePath='lib://Drive name/path/Shared';`
     - `$(include=$(vG.SharedBasePath)/InitLink.qvs);`
 * In this release all container folders in external drives (folders you want QDF to identify as Global Variable path) need to include the **Info.txt** file, as this file identifies the folder as a Global path